+23 ARTICLE XX

-- 1 assistance.
-The Department shall establish a system to ensure transparency in the 2 management and use of the Multi-Donor Trust Fund.
-3 Sec.
-78. Financial Administration. - The Department shall manage all finds appropriated to it by Congress and received from other sources.
-The Department shall 4 also manage all donations received by it, subject to the auditing powers of the COA.
-5 To fund its operations, the Department shall have the power to collect fees derived 6 7 from the DRRTI and other related activities.
-8 ARTICLE XX SPECIAL COURTS AND INJUNCTIONS 9 10 Sec.
-79. Special Courts on Disaster Resilience Matters. - To ensure the prompt and expeditious resolution of disputes relating to disaster response, recovery or 11 rehabilitation measures, the Supreme Court shall designate special courts to hear, try, 12 and decide cases arising from the following, among others: 13 - a.
+SPECIAL COURTS AND INJUNCTIONS

+SEC.
+75. Special Courts on Disaster Resilience Matters. -To ensure the prompt and expeditious resolution of disputes relating to disaster response, recovery or rehabilitation measures, the Supreme Court shall designate special courts to hear, try, and decide cases arising from the following, among others:

+- a.
 Expropriation, eminent domain or right-of-way issues related to the implementation of disaster resilience projects; - b.
-Failure to comply with standards for disaster risk reduction and continuity planning, including, but not limited to, infrastructure standards and designs; - c.
-Commission of prohibited acts under Article XVIII of this Act; and - d.
-Disputes involving donations, relief goods, or contracts executed or implemented pursuant to the provisions of this Act. - Sec.
-80. Dispute Resolution Mechanisms.
-The Department shall establish a Disaster Resolution Board, which shall resolve disputes involving administrative matters related to: - a.
-Accreditation or denial of accreditation of disaster resilience training institutions, trainers, instructors, donors, volunteers, and Assisting Domestic or International Actors; - b.
-Decisions of the RDROs;
+Failure to comply with standards for disaster risk reduction and continuity planning, including, but not limited to, infrastructure standards and designs;

-- c.
-Contracts entered into by the Department or any of its agents pursuant to the provisions of this Act; and d.
-Other administrative matters or issues as may be determined by the Department. - The composition, structure, and other organizational matters related to the DRB shall be defined and provided in this Act's IRR. - Sec.
-81. Imposition of Temporary Restraining Order.
-No Court, except the Supreme Court, shall have the power to issue an injunction or a temporary restraining order against any action taken or projects implemented by the Department or its agents pursuant to this Act.

-11 ARTICLE XXI 12 FINAL PROVISIONS
+1 c.
+Commission of prohibited acts under Article XVIII of this Act; and 2 d.
+Disputes involving donations, relief goods, or contracts executed o 3 implemented pursuant to the provisions of this Act.
+4 SEC.
+76. Dispute Resolution Mechanisms. - The Department shall establish a 5 Disaster Resolution Board, which shall resolve disputes involving administrative 6 matters related to: 7 a.
+Accreditation or denial of accreditation of disaster resilience training 8 institutions, trainers, instructors, donors, volunteers, and Assisting Domestic 9 or International Actors; 10 b.
+Decisions of the RDROs; 11 c.
+Contracts entered into by the Department or any of its agents pursuant to 12 the provisions of this Act; and 13 d.
+Other administrative matters or issues as may be determined by the 14 Department.
+15 The composition, structure, and other organizational matters related to the DRB 16 shall be defined and provided in this Act's IRR.
+17 SEC.
+77. Imposition of Temporary Restraining Order No Court, except the 18 Supreme Court, shall have the power to issue an injunction or a temporary restraining 19 order against any action taken or projects implemented by the Department or its 20 agents pursuant to this Act.
+21 22 ARTICLE XXI 23 FINAL PROVISIONS SEC.
+78. Transfer of Functions. - The following are hereby transferred to the 24 Department: 25 a.
+All the functions of the Climate Change Commission (CCC); 26 b.
+Natural disaster-related functions of the National Disaster Risk Reduction 27 and Management Council (NDRRMC) and the Office of Civil Defense (OCD); 28 and 29 c.
+Natural disaster-response functions of the Department of Social Welfare and 30 Development (DSWD).
+31 Accordingly, the CCC and NDRRMC are hereby abolished.
+The DILG, DND, 32 DSWD, and other relevant government instrumentalities, including the AFP, BFP, PNP.

-- Sec.
-82. Transfer of Functions.
-The following are hereby transferred to the Department: - a.
-All the functions of the Climate Change Commission (CCC); - b.
-Natural disaster-related functions of the National Disaster Risk Reduction and Management Council (NDRRMC) and the Office of Civil Defense (OCD); and - Natural disaster-response functions of the Department of Social Welfare and Development (DSWD). - Accordingly, the CCC and NDRRMC are hereby abolished.
-The DILG, DND, DSWD, and other relevant government instrumentalities, including the AFP, BFP, PNP, PCG, and OCD, shall continue to perform their functions related to the management of human-induced disasters, as provided by existing laws. - Sec.
-83. Transfer of Resources.
-The transfer of powers and functions listed above shall include the corresponding funds and appropriations, plantilla positions, data, records, equipment, facilities, properties and other resources of the concerned government instrumentalities.
+PCG, and OCD, shall continue to perform their functions related to the management of human-induced disasters, as provided by existing laws.

+SEC.
+79. Transfer of Resources. - The transfer of powers and functions listed above shall include the corresponding funds and appropriations, plantilla positions, data, records, equipment, facilities, properties and other resources of the concerned government instrumentalities.
 The Department shall have the power to reorganize or reallocate these resources and positions, as may be necessary to attain the goals and objectives of this Act.

-Sec.
-84. Program Management Office for the Earthquake Resiliency of the Greater Metro Manila Area. - The Program Management Office for the Earthquake Resiliency of the Greater Metro Manila Area (PMO-ERG), as created pursuant to and mandated by Executive Order no. 52, s.
+SEC.
+80. Program Management Office for the Earthquake Resiliency of the Greater Metro Manila Area. - The Program Management Office for the Earthquake Resiliency of the Greater Metro Manila Area (PMO-ERG), as created pursuant to and mandated by Executive Order no. 52, s.
 2018, shall be attached to the Department and be authorized to implement earthquake resiliency programs, projects, and activities, as it may deem necessary to carry out its mandate and attain its overall goals.
 The Head of the PMO-ERG shall report directly to the SDR.